walles/barnklocka2/README.md

 # Johans Barnklocka II

 ## TODO
+* Prevent the AM/PM text from wrapping on smaller displays, prefer shrinking the font size
 * Test it on somebody
 * ...
 * Tune clock vs real-world clock image to make it readable and look nice